The Reebok brand changed hands last year, and the acquisition was completed in March this year.

 Between the late eighties and early 2000s, Reebok used to be a powerful force in the athletic footwear industry.
-And we aren’t talking merely running shoes; Reebok had its claws dug deep into other categories such as basketball, tennis, cross-training, aerobics, and lifestyle footwear.
+And we aren’t talking just about running shoes; Reebok was deep into categories like basketball, tennis, cross-training, aerobics, and lifestyle footwear.

 The ’90s were the golden period for Nike and Reebok, an era of hype and innovation.
 Footwear tech like Reebok Pump, DMX, and Hexalite went head-to-head with different versions of Nike Air.
 The Air Jordans competed with signature Reebok Allen Iverson basketball shoes.
 And who can forget the Reebok Shaqnosis?